Databricks

 To add the newly created token in Sifflet, please follow the below steps:

-- In "Integration" --> submenu "Secrets", create a new secret
+- In "Integration" --> submenu "Credentials", create a new secret

 - In the "Secret" area, copy-paste the token